 Some critics say the administration’s mistake was intervening to stop foreclosures in the first place and that home prices should have been left to hit bottom on their own.

 “We would have been better off letting the market heal itself,” said Anthony B. Sanders, professor at George Mason University.
 “The recovery would have been quicker.”

 At the same time, expecting that the market would have improved by now, the administration didn’t push to eliminate uncertainty that hinders long-term planning by private players in the business.
-Lenders have tightened credit while they await details of new housing finance rules and a plan for winding down government-owned mortgage companies Fannie Mae (FNMA) and Freddie Mac.
+Lenders have tightened credit while they await details of new housing finance rules and a plan for winding down government-owned mortgage companies Fannie Mae (FNMA:US) and Freddie Mac.
 While interest rates are at historic lows, would-be buyers of troubled properties are finding it difficult to get loans.